-Narrated presentation (max.
-12 slides, delivered over 45 minutes)
+3. Narrated presentation (max.
+12 slides, delivered over 15 minutes)

-Prepare 12 PowerPoint slides covering all sections of your application.
-Your presentation must align with the outlines you have provided in your application form.
-Where appropriate, consider including relevant extracts from your outlines as footnotes the slides.
+Prepare up to 12 PowerPoint slides covering all sections of your application (plus up to 2 slides for references).
+Your narrated presentation should be delivered over 15 minutes (max) illustrating a breadth of practice.

 Your presentation must highlight situations where you have demonstrated a sustained record of effective strategic leadership in academic practice and academic development as a key contribution to high quality student learning institutionally, nationally, or internationally.